 Leaders of change must love

-Freire considers it essential for the teacher/leader to have a, profound love for the world and for people…How can I dialogue if I am closed to—and even offended by—the contribution of others?
+Freire considers it essential for the teacher/leader to have a, profound love for the world and for people…How can I dialogue if I am close to—and even offended by—the contribution of others?

 This is a challenge to change makers, who view love as a weakness to suppress in exchange for building power, a distraction, or secondary to the work.
 It is core to all that we do in making change happen:

 love is an act of courage, not of fear, love is commitment to others.
 No matter where the oppressed are found, the act of love is commitment to their cause – the cause of liberation… If I do not love life – if I do not love people – I cannot enter into dialogue.